mitogen-hq/mitogen/docs/howitworks.rst

 component, decompress it and execute it as Python code.
 Base64 is used since to protect against any special characters that may be interpreted by the system shell in use.

-Compression may seem redundant, however it is basically free and reducing IO is always a good idea.
-The 33% / 200 byte saving may mean the presence or absence of an additional frame on the network, or in real world terms after accounting for SSH overhead, up to 2.3% reduced chance of a stall during connection setup due to a dropped frame.

 Forking The First Stage